QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     A x = \lambda x

-For the eigenvalue problems, consider that you do not always require all of the :math:`\lambda`, and sometimes the largest (or smallest) would be enough.
+For the eigenvalue problems.
+Keep in mind that that you do not always require all of the :math:`\lambda`, and sometimes the largest (or smallest) would be enough.
+For example, calculating the spectral radius only requires the maximum eigenvalue in absolute value.

-The theme of this lecture, and numerical linear algebra in general, comes down to three priciples:
+The theme of this lecture, and numerical linear algebra in general, comes down to three principles:

-#. **identify structure** (e.g. symmetry, sparsity, etc.) of :math:`A` in order to use **specialized algorithms**
+#. **identify structure** (e.g. `symmetric, sparse, diagonal,etc. <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/index.html#Special-matrices-1>`_) of :math:`A` in order to use **specialized algorithms**
 #. **do not lose structure** by applying the wrong linear algebra operations at the wrong times (e.g. sparse matrix becoming dense)
 #. understand the **computational complexity** of each algorithm

 Computational Complexity
 ------------------------

 As the goal of this section is to move towards numerical linear algebra of large systems, we need to understand how well algorithms scale with size.
-This notion is called `computational complexity <https://en.wikipedia.org/wiki/Computational_complexity>`)_.
+This notion is called `computational complexity <https://en.wikipedia.org/wiki/Computational_complexity>`_.

 While this notion of complexity can work at various levels such as the number of `significant digits <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Arithmetic_functions>`_ for basic mathematical operations, the amount of memory and storage required, or the amount of time) - but we will typically focus on the time-complexity.